GustavePate/lycheesync/README.md

 If a `desc.txt` file is present at the root of an album directory, its content will be the description of the album.

+### Photo tags

+If a `.txt` file that has the same name as the picture is present in its folder, its content is going to be interpreted as tags for the pictures.
+The expected format is as following :
+`tag1, tag2, tag3`

 ### Counters